 On October 15, 2013, plaintiffs in the Abrams matter filed an amended complaint.
-The case has since been re-titled In re Intuitive Surgical Securities Litigation, No. 5:13-cv-1920.
+The case has since been retitled In re Intuitive Surgical Securities Litigation, No. 5:13-cv-1920.
 The plaintiffs seek unspecified damages on behalf of a putative class of persons who purchased or otherwise acquired the Company's common stock between February 6, 2012, and July 18, 2013.
 The amended complaint alleges that the defendants violated federal securities laws by allegedly making false and misleading statements and omitting certain material facts in certain public statements and in the Company's filings with the SEC.
 On November 18, 2013, the court appointed the Employees' Retirement System of the State of Hawaii as lead plaintiff and appointed lead counsel.
 The Company filed a motion to dismiss the amended complaint on December 16, 2013, which was granted in part and denied in part on August 21, 2014.
 The plaintiffs elected not to further amend their complaint at that time.
 On October 22, 2014, the court granted the Company's motion for leave to file a motion for reconsideration of the court's August 21, 2014, order.
 The Company filed its motion for reconsideration on November 5, 2014.
 Following opposition and reply briefing, the court denied the motion on December 15, 2014, allowing the case to move forward on the claims that remained.
 The plaintiffs moved for class certification on September 1, 2015, and following opposition and reply briefing, the court held a hearing on the motion on January 21, 2016.
-While that motion remained pending, on October 11, 2016, the Company sent plaintiffs' lead counsel Labaton Sucharow LLP a letter enclosing a draft motion for sanctions pursuant to Federal Rule of Civil Procedure 11, primarily based on statements to the court that lacked a proper factual basis.
+While that motion remained pending, on October 11, 2016, the Company sent plaintiffs' lead counsel, Labaton Sucharow LLP, a letter enclosing a draft motion for sanctions pursuant to Federal Rule of Civil Procedure 11, primarily based on statements to the court that lacked a proper factual basis.
 In response, on November 1, 2016, plaintiffs' local counsel withdrew from the case entirely and withdrew their signatures from the disputed pleadings.
-On November 2, 2016, Labaton Sucharow filed a motion for leave to file an amended complaint that did not include the disputed statements.
+On November 2, 2016, Labaton Sucharow LLP filed a motion for leave to file an amended complaint that did not include the disputed statements.
 On November 16, 2016, the Company filed an opposition to plaintiffs' motion, along with an independent motion to strike the amended complaint and the pleadings from which plaintiffs' local counsel withdrew their signatures.
 Following additional briefing, the motion for leave to amend and motion to strike were fully submitted to the court on November 23, 2016, and December 7, 2016, respectively.
 On December 22, 2016, the court entered an order granting plaintiffs' motion for class certification.
 On January 5, 2017, the Company filed a Petition for Permission to Appeal from the order granting class certification in the U.S. Court of Appeals for the Ninth Circuit.
 The court of appeals has not yet ruled on the Company's petition.
-On January 12, 2017, plaintiffs sought leave to file a motion for partial reconsideration of the court's class-certification order, which the court granted on March 17, 2017.
-Plaintiffs filed the motion for reconsideration itself on April 3, 2017, the Company filed its opposition on April 17, 2017, and the motion remains pending.
+On January 12, 2017, plaintiffs sought leave to file a motion for partial reconsideration of the court's class certification order, which the court granted on March 17, 2017.
+Plaintiffs filed the motion for reconsideration itself on April 3, 2017, and the Company filed its opposition on April 17, 2017.
+The court denied the motion on September 29, 2017.
 On January 25, 2017, the court entered an order granting plaintiffs' motion for leave to amend the complaint and denying the Company's motion to strike.
 On February 9, 2017, the Company moved to dismiss the amended complaint.
 Following opposition and reply briefing, the matter was fully submitted to the court on March 2, 2017.
-The court has not yet ruled on this motion.
-Based on currently available information, the Company does not believe the resolution of this matter will have a material adverse effect on the Company's business, financial position, or future results of operations.
+The court denied the motion on September 29,